dsheldon/mechbayes/README.md

 ## Team

 The team is based at the [College of Information and Computer Sciences](https://www.cics.umass.edu/) and [School of Public Health & Health Sciences](https://www.umass.edu/sphhs/) at [UMass](https://www.umass.edu).
-The model contributors are:
+The model creators, contributors, and weekly crank-turners are:

 * [Dan Sheldon](https://people.cs.umass.edu/~sheldon/)
 * [Casey Gibson](https://gcgibson.github.io/)